 Room Changes

 Room Assignment

 Housing contract cancellation

 Housing Deposit/Refund policy

-Housing Deposit/Refund policy

 Housing Lottery

+Housing deposits

+Payment deadlines

+Meal plan options

 Captains Cash

 Captains Cash is available to the entire CNU community.
 It is a convenient, cashless way to pay for your purchases on and off campus.
 It is an individualized spending account that can be used at the following locations.